brandanpdx/local-business-api/README.md

 Then update your MySQL database by typing:
 * ```$ dotnef ef database update```

-You can now run the program by typing:
+You can now run the API (e.g. via Postman) by typing:
 * ```$ dotnet run```

 ## Support and Contact